tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => []
 ```

-Now that we are defaulting to an empty array, do we run into the same problems we had before?

 ### Returning a value

+Does returning an empty array from the block help solve the problem of object reuse?

 ```ruby
 h = Hash.new { [] }